Sadiyashaikh15/SmartGov-Saadiya/README.md

 Spring Data JPA / Hibernate – For ORM (Object Relational Mapping) and database operations

-MySQL – Relational database used for structured and persistent data storage
+Postgresql – Relational database used for structured and persistent data storage

 Maven – Build automation and dependency management tool